Feeling Distracted Lately? Maladaptive Daydreaming Might Be to Blame

 Users in online message forums report feeling closer to their crushes through their daydreams than in reality—a phenomenon I myself can attest to—and feeling let down by actual in-person interactions due to the hype and pomp of their fantasies.
 Somer attests to this experience, describing "the jarring gap" between "the idealized inner world and the avoided reality one has to eventually come to.
 In many cases, the sobering pain is soothed with even further fantasizing," he says.

-Our proclivity for daydreaming is something to be mindful of, especially right now in the face of social distancing and barred in-person interaction.
+Our proclivity for daydreaming is something to be mindful of.
 Oftentimes, we turn to fantasy in moments of lack and longing.
-Somer explains that "the virtual reality apparatus embedded in our brains can provide needed experiences we cannot attain in real life: stable relationships, a loving family, power, physical beauty, success, social status, self-confidence, fame, etc.” The very nature of quarantine lends itself to the aspiration for alternate realities.
-If we could be lounging on a beach in our heads instead of working from home in our cramped apartments, why wouldn’t we explore the fantasy?
+Somer explains that "the virtual reality apparatus embedded in our brains can provide needed experiences we cannot attain in real life: stable relationships, a loving family, power, physical beauty, success, social status, self-confidence, fame, etc."

-And yet, it is possible for fantasy to be a substitute outlet to keep our imaginations and desires—romantic or otherwise—active during this period of inactivity.
-“Immersive daydreaming can be a source of positive thinking, relaxation, entertainment, creativity, inspiration, or even spirituality," says Somer.
+So, yes there is hope and it is possible for fantasy to be a substitute outlet to keep our imaginations and desires active without causing distress in our everyday lives.
+"Immersive daydreaming can be a source of positive thinking, relaxation, entertainment, creativity, inspiration, or even spirituality," says Somer.
 Even daydreaming in the enhanced fashion of "long, detailed storylines and complex characters" can still be practiced without trouble, shares Bigelsen.